 - In addition to the safety sensor you must also install the reset button.
 The machine operator starts the machine with this reset button. - Position the reset button outside the danger zone so that it cannot be activated from the protective fields and danger zones.
-The operator must be able to see all danger zones from this position. - ✤ Identify the area to be released on the reset button so that its meaning is clear and easy to understand. - b Ensure that nobody is in the danger zone before pressing the reset button. - ♦ Hold down the reset button for between 0.12 s and 4 s to enable the safety-related switching outputs.
+The operator must be able to see all danger zones from this position. - b Identify the area to be released on the reset button so that its meaning is clear and easy to understand. - before pressing the reset button. - b Hold down the reset button for between 0.12 s and 4 s to enable the safety-related switching outputs.

-Risk of death if start-up is operated unintentionally!
-Ensure that the reset button for unlocking the start interlock cannot be reached from the danger zone. rightarrow Before unlocking the start interlock, make certain that no people are in the danger zone.
+A DANGER Risk of death if start-up is operated unintentionally!
+Ensure that the reset button for unlocking the start interlock cannot be reached from the danger zone. \clubsuit Before unlocking the start interlock, make certain that no people are in the danger zone.